Meet Rachel

 Photo by Alex Rodriquez Photo

-Rachel Bloom-Pojar is a bilingual research consultant and qualitative researcher with 15 years of experience in higher education and community-engaged projects.
-She has led multiple grant-funded initiatives in partnership with community health leaders, reproductive health educators, and Spanish-speaking communities in the Dominican Republic and the U.S., securing over $150,000 to support research, professional development, and storytelling projects.
+Rachel Bloom-Pojar is a bilingual research consultant and story strategist with 15 years of experience in higher education and community-engaged research.
+She has led multiple initiatives in partnership with community health leaders, reproductive health educators, and Spanish-speaking communities in the Dominican Republic and the U.S., securing over $150,000 in grant funding.

 Rachel is the founder of Confianza Collective, a storywork studio that partners with mission-driven organizations to document community impact through research and storytelling.
 She also co-founded Cuentos de Confianza (2021), a community writing project featuring stories by promotoras de salud (Latina health promoters) about their lived experiences and work toward reproductive justice.